Public Works Superintendent

 Always remember to have your car winterized.
 Make sure your gas tank is full, to keep the gas lines from freezing.
 Carry items like kitty litter or sand, flashlight, blankets, ice scrapers, a small shovel, and flares in case of an emergency.

-Culvert Pipe Installation The Public Works Superintendent or the Village Administrator have all the necessary permit application packets and regulations for installing culverts and the backfill requirements.
+The Public Works Superintendent or the Village Administrator have all the necessary permit application packets and regulations for installing culverts and the backfill requirements.
 One of them will inspect all proposed new construction sites to determine the needed requirements.
 Once installation of the culvert is complete, one of them inspect the culvert before backfilling can be done.
 A permit is required by anyone installing a culvert.
-Call the Public Works Superintendent for questions or more information at (330) 427-6721, Extension 201.
+Call the Public Works Superintendent for questions or more information at (330) 427-8087.